ViliLipo/MinecraftDiscordBot/docs.md

 MinecraftWrapper.cliOutput(self)
 ```

-Runs MinecraftWrapper.minecraft(self) and prints its output to
+Run MinecraftWrapper.minecraft(self) and prints its output to
 the terminal asynchronously

 <h1 id="botSrc.bot">botSrc.bot</h1>

+bot module runs discordbot

+Is all fun and games

 <h2 id="botSrc.bot.on_ready">on_ready</h2>